rovo79/cogent/README.md

 npm run compile
 ```

-Launch the extension with `F5` (or `Run → Start Debugging`) inside VS Code.
-A new Extension Development Host window opens with Cogent loaded.
+Launch the extension with `F5` (or **Run → Start Debugging**) inside VS Code.
+A new Extension Development Host window will open with Cogent loaded.

 ### Packaging for Distribution